 Nothing says Sunday in New Orleans like a second line.
 While second lines roll most Sundays throughout the year, there is one Sunday slightly more spectacular than the rest - Super Sunday.
 Once a year, on the third Sunday in March, the community gathers to marvel at the beauty and tradition of New Orleans’ Mardi Gras Indian culture.
 Uptown, downtown, and Westbank Mardi Gras Indians all do things differently so pay attention along the routes.

 Saying goodbye to King Cake season while simultaneously welcoming back crawfish season is a sure sign of springtime in New Orleans.
 While the state-wide delicacy is technically available year-round, any New Orleanian knows that crawfish are best enjoyed in the spring.
 Grab a pound (or two) while the getting is good this season.

-From boiling and peeling, to where to purchase and picnic - check out our Guide to Crawfish for inspo and help.
+From boiling and peeling, to where to purchase and picnic - check out our Guide to Crawfish for inspiration.